-Women ‘replacing’ men on screen leading boys into crime, says Tory MP
+Women ‘replacing’ men on screen leading boys into crime, suggests Tory MP

 Mr Fletcher added: “Men are left with the Krays and Tommy Shelby.
 Is it any wonder we are seeing so many young men committing crime?”

-The MP for Don Valley said drama programmes like Peaky Blinders, featuring the aforementioned gangster Tommy Shelby, “made crime look cool”.
+The MP for Don Valley said drama programmes such as Peaky Blinders, featuring the aforementioned gangster Tommy Shelby, “made crime look cool”.
 He added: “Trust me – a life in prison is not cool.”

-Mr Fletcher said growing concerns about sexual harassment had shone at light on “how vulnerable young women feel in many situations, and that is clearly not right”.
+After his comments caused a stir on social media, Mr Fletcher later released a statement on Twitter saying his remarks had been “misconstrued” – insisting that he had “in no way linked Doctor Who being a female to crime being committed by men”.

+He added: “I did not link a Doctor Who being female to crime being committed by men.
+In fact, I was making a statement that boys and young men also need positive role models within the media, just as women do.”

-But the Tory backbencher said he wanted “men to have their own identity and masculinity to be celebrated at times – rather than vilified”.
+Earlier, the Tory backbencher told parliament that he wanted “men to have their own identity and masculinity to be celebrated at times – rather than vilified”.

 He added: “When a young boy hears masculinity being constantly linked with toxicity in societal discourse then it is no wonder so many suffer from a sense of worthlessness and isolation.”